 Until that day I remain, Grant Hull–New York Times Bestseller.
 The author of “Held Up”, critically praised as, and I quote, “The most realistic depiction of the life of a bank robber in our time.”
 My book has given me literary recognition, public praise and wealth beyond my wildest expectations.
 Does this not prove even as we punish and imprison the thieves, rapists, and murderers that society secretly has a passionate yearning to swim in the dark thoughts of society’s most evil creations?

 The publishing industry knows this and year after year they publish weak attempts to capture the life of society’s darkest.
 The books are penned by authors who pull their research from dramatic fiction or Hollywood movies.
 But when these “authors”, if that is what they choose to call themselves, draw upon inauthentic sources like Hollywood they produce an inauthentic story.
 Then, the game of broken telephone begins and author after author draws upon the inauthentic stories before him, creating an even more far-fetched attempt to capture the essence of the bank robber, the rapist, the murderer.
-But those books will come and go quickly, making a small profit but quickly forgot by the eyes of society.
+But those books will come and go quickly, making a small profit but quickly forgotten by the minds of society.
 I wished not to be just another waste of paper but one of the great writers of our time–Of all time.

 If you look at the great authors of the past, such as Charles Dickens with Oliver Twist, or George Orwell with Down and Out in Paris and London; two undeniably honest commentaries on economic, social and moral abuses of the ruling class–these works only achieved such high levels of authenticity from the authors actually taking to the slums and living with the down and out characters they would eventually reflect in their books.
 To write great literature it is imperative that you know your characters intimately.